OpenPodcar/OpenPodcar/README.md

 - Material: Gimson linear actuator, a drill capable of drilling steel, 2 M6 HEX head bolts, 2 HEX nuts, 2 cap hex nuts and a few flat washers with 8mm diameter
 - The linear actuator must have a medium length obtained via the Pololu command "1900", cf. the **Acceptance Testing** detailed above.
 - There is an existing hole in the triangular part of chassis next to the right front wheel axle, shown in the figure below in the green circle.
-Fix the front hole of the linear actuator to this use using an M6 bolt, nut, several washers and a cap nut
+Fix the front hole of the linear actuator to this  using an M6 bolt, nut, several washers and a cap nut
 - Drill a new M6 hole on the left side of the front chassis at the location shown by the red circle in the photo below.
-- Fix the back of the linear actuactor to the newly drilled hole using an M6 bolt, via washers
+- Fix the back of the linear actuactor to the newly drilled hole using an M6 bolt and nuts, via washers
 - The final mounting is shown in the photo below.

 	<p align="center">